ionic-team/ionic-docs/docs/api/checkbox.md

 import Slots from '@ionic-internal/component-api/v7/checkbox/slots.md';

 <head>
-  <title>ion-checkboxes: Ionic App Component to Select Multiple Options</title>
+  <title>ion-checkbox: Ionic App Checkbox to Select Multiple Options</title>
   <meta name="description" content="ion-checkboxes allow selection of multiple options from a set and appear as checked (ticked) when activated.
 Learn about the checkbox component for Ionic apps." />
 </head>